mxtt1/mxtt1/README.md

 ## Hi there 👋
-My name is MAtthew, and I'm currently a Y2 student studying information systems in NUS.
+My name is Matthew, and I'm currently a Y2 student studying information systems in NUS.
 Look forward to more projects here!
 <!--
 **mxtt1/mxtt1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.